When I arrive in Lubbock, what do I need to do my first few days?

 YES!
 We have an Airport pickup team that can pick you up if you arrive in Lubbock.

-We only offer 7 days of pickup: January 10th through January 16th and we can only
+We only offer 7 days of pickup: August 14th through August 20th and we can only accommodate

-accommodate pickups for yourself (the student) and one family member/friend!
-We want
+pickups for yourself (the student) and one family member/friend!
+We want you to engage

-up and being unable to find you because you changed your flight plans and didn't notify
+unable to find you because you changed your flight plans and didn't notify us!

 If you are arriving and need a place to stay your first few days here and before the